splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows.rst

    * - ``hec_token``
      - Set the HEC token if it's different than the specified Splunk access token.
      -
-   * - ``with_fluentd``
-     - Whether to install and configure fluentd to forward log events to the collector.
-See :ref:`fluentd-manual-config-windows` for more information.
      - ``$false``
    * - ``with_dotnet_instrumentation``
      - Whether to install and configure .NET tracing to forward .NET application traces to the local collector.